carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 - "Crop spatial objects with `.cx[]` indexer or `clip_by_rect()` function."
 - "Convert CRS of spatial objects with `.to_crs().`"
 - "Select spatial features with `.clip()`."
-- "Create buffer of spatial objects with `.buffer()`."
+- "Create a buffer of spatial objects with `.buffer()`."
-- "Merge overlaping spatial objects with `.dissolve()`."
+- "Merge overlapping spatial objects with `.dissolve()`."
 - "Join spatial features spatially with `.sjoin()`"
 ---

 ## Introduction

-As discussed in [Episode 2: Introduction to Vector Data]({{site.baseurl}}/02-intro-vector-data.md/), vector data represents specific features on the Earth's surface using points, lines and polygons.
+As discussed in [Episode 2: Introduction to Vector Data]({{site.baseurl}}/02-intro-vector-data.md/), vector data represents specific features on the Earth's surface using points, lines, and polygons.
 These geographic elements can then have one or more attributes assigned to them, such as 'name' and 'population' for a city, or crop type for a field.
 Vector data can be much smaller in (file) size than raster data, while being very rich in terms of the information captured.

 In this episode, we will be moving from working with raster data to working with vector data.
-We will use Python to open and plot point, line and polygon vector data.
+We will use Python to open and plot point, line, and polygon vector data.
 In particular, we will make use of the [`geopandas`](https://geopandas.org/en/stable/) package to open, manipulate and write vector datasets. `geopandas` extends the popular `pandas` library for data analysis to geospatial applications.
 The main `pandas` objects (the `Series` and the `DataFrame`) are expanded by including geometric types, represented in Python using the `shapely` library, and by providing dedicated methods for